alessandro1802/ml-visualizations/README.md

 # Machine Learning visualizations cheatsheet

 The cheatcheet contains often used visualizations for ML.
-There plots for models to evaluate, get insights and measure as well as for data.
+There are plots for models to evaluate, get insights and measure as well as for data.

 Python language with additional libraries is used.